Tarot Development

 TAROT DEVELOPMENT - INTRODUCTION TO THE VISCONTI

-On these pages, we will see how the Tarot might have been developed, from its earliest ancestors to the Marseille Tarot.
-In the section about playing card history, it is explained how the suit symbols on the Arabic Mamlûk cards developed into the suit symbols as we know them today, Coins, Cups, Swords and Batons.
-They were easily adopted because the Western cultural heritage found its roots in the Celtic civilization that was using the same kind of symbols.
+In these pages we see how the Tarot might have developed, from its earliest ancestors to the Marseille Tarot.
+The playing card history section explains how the suit symbols of the Arabic Mamluk cards evolved into the suits we know today: coins, cups, swords and clubs.
+They were easily adopted because the Western cultural heritage had its roots in the Celtic civilisation, which used the same kind of symbols.

-In Western Europe, playing cards did not exist before the introduction of the Mamlûk cards around 1375.
-There exists a document that describes how in 1227 in Northern Italy noble children are instructed in the Virtues with pictures, that were called "Carticellas", small painted illustrations.
+There were no playing cards in Western Europe before the introduction of the Mamluk cards around 1375.
+There is a document that describes how, in 1227, noble children in northern Italy were taught the virtues with pictures called "carticellas", small painted illustrations.
 This fact is mentioned in 2009 by Emilio Salas in his book "El gran libro des Tarot".
-According to him, this information comes from a diary of a French traveler.
-Unfortunately, he does not give precise sources.
-In any case, many illuminated manuscripts make an extensive use of drawings, drawings that don't have only illustrative purposes.
-Gian Galeazzo Visconti had created in his family possessions in Pavia one of the most famous libraries of his time, with many illustrated manuscripts.
-His youngest son Filippo Maria Visconti was sent here at the age of 10 years, and he stayed in Pavia for the next 10 years.
-He must have spent many hours in this Library.
+According to him, this information comes from the diary of a French traveller.
+Unfortunately, he does not specify his sources.
+In any case, many illuminated manuscripts make extensive use of drawings, and not just for illustration.
+Gian Galeazzo Visconti had created one of the most famous libraries of his time in his family home in Pavia, with many illuminated manuscripts.
+His youngest son, Filippo Maria Visconti, was sent here at the age of 10 and remained in Pavia for the next 10 years.
+He must have spent many hours in the library.

-In the 15th Century, Italians were very religious, mostly Roman Catholics, and they believed in only one God.
-According to them, when Roman and Greek mythology are telling stories about classical Gods, these stories were in reality based on ancient legends dealing with famous people.
-Some of them were so famous that they became worshiped like Gods.
+In the 15th century, Italians were very religious, mostly Roman Catholics, and they believed in only one God.
+They believed that when Roman and Greek mythology told stories about classical gods, these stories were actually based on ancient legends about famous people.
+Some of them were so famous that they were worshipped as gods.

-In 1402, the first Duke of Milan, Gian Galeazzo Visconti, father of Filippo Maria Visconti, died.
-At his funeral, his genealogy was read in public.
-His real genealogy was known for approximately ten generations.
-When he had become Duke, Gian Galeazzo needed a much longer genealogy to show the high origins of his ancestors.
-His collaborators didn't do a small job.
-His genealogy went back for 50 generations from father to grandfather and so on, and started with the Trojan hero Anchises, father of Aneas, who was the ancestor of the Romans.
-According to this genealogy, Anchises was married with nobody less than Venus, daughter of Jupiter and Juno.
-This supposed link made the Visconti family direct descendants of Jupiter, the most important figure in the classic Roman pantheon of Gods.
+In 1402 the first Duke of Milan, Gian Galeazzo Visconti, father of Filippo Maria Visconti, died.
+At his funeral his genealogy was read out in public.
+His true genealogy had been known for about ten generations.
+When he became duke, Gian Galeazzo needed a much longer genealogy to show the high origin of his ancestors.
+His collaborators didn't have an easy job.
+His genealogy went back 50 generations from father to grandfather and so on, starting with the Trojan hero Anchises, father of Aneas, who was the ancestor of the Romans.
+According to this genealogy, Anchises was married to none other than Venus, daughter of Jupiter and Juno.
+This supposed link made the Visconti family direct descendants of Jupiter, the most important figure in the classical Roman pantheon of gods.

 The painter Michelino da Besozzo was commissioned to illustrate this genealogy.
-He finalized this document in 1403.
-The Visconti genealogy illustrated by Michellino is still existing.
+He completed the document in 1403.
+The Visconti genealogy illustrated by Michelino still exists.
 The troops of King Louis II of France transported many of the documents of the Visconti family from Pavia to France.
-The figure here below shows the first part of this document, where we see Jupiter with on his sides Anchises and Venus, followed by an illustration of Aneas.
+The image below shows the first part of this document, where we see Jupiter with Anchises and Venus on his sides, followed by an illustration of Aneas.

 Comment Box is loading comments...